Ahmadalzin95/dwm/README.md

 ### Why these numbers matter
 While standard Ubuntu is feature-rich, it is heavy.
 By switching to `dwm`, we reduce the memory footprint by nearly **1 GB**.
 This keeps your CPU and RAM available for actual work, not for managing the desktop environment itself.

---> *Note: Benchmarks were taken on a clean boot with no additional applications open.*
+--> *Note: Benchmarks reflect a production environment with active background Docker containers.
+Idle usage on a fresh boot without these services is significantly lower*

 ## Installation